zhanghaowx/blog-escape/README.md

 ## Options/Usage

-Harmony has some customizable options.
+Escape has some customizable options.
 All the configuration details are configured in `_config.yml` file under root of the harmony directory.

 Feel free to change your `name`, `descriptionn`, `meta_description`, `author details`, `social media names` and `Google analytics id` accordingly.

 ``` yml
 # Harmony theme configuration.
 Please change accordingly.